-- 301 If the audit report on the financial statements of a reporting issuer refers to auditing standards generally accepted in Canada, the participating audit firm and the designated professionals of such firm shall, in connection with such audit, comply with auditing standards generally accepted in Canada, as set out in the Assurance Handbook of the Canadian Institute of Chartered Accountants. - 302 If the audit report on the financial statements of a reporting issuer refers to generally accepted auditing standards other than those of Canada, the participating audit firm and the designated professionals of such firm shall, in connection with such audit, be knowledgeable with respect to and comply with those other auditing standards. - 303 A participating audit firm and the designated professionals and other partners and employees of such firm shall comply with ethics standards as follows with respect to an audit of the financial statements of a reporting issuer: - a.
+- If the audit report on the financial statements of a reporting issuer refers to Canadian Auditing Standards, the participating audit firm and the designated professionals of such firm shall, in connection with such audit, comply with Canadian Auditing Standards, as set out in the Chartered Professional Accountants (CPA) Handbook Assurance. - If the audit report on the financial statements of a reporting issuer refers to generally accepted auditing standards other than those of Canada, the participating audit firm and the designated professionals of such firm shall, in connection with such audit, be knowledgeable with respect to and comply with those other auditing standards. - A participating audit firm and the designated professionals and other partners and employees of such firm shall comply with ethics standards as follows with respect to an audit of the financial statements of a reporting issuer: - a.
 Canadian participating audit firms, and the designated professionals and other partners and employees of such firms, shall comply with the ethics standards of the professional regulatory bodies that have jurisdiction over them, and such other standards as the Board may require from time to time. - b.
-With respect to auditor independence, the relevant standard for all Canadian participating audit firms of Chartered Accountants and the designated professionals and other partners and employees of such firms shall be the requirements of the Provincial Institute(s)/Ordre of Chartered Accountants in the relevant province(s).
-In provinces other than Quebec, the requirements are set out in rule 204 of the Rules of Professional Conduct, and in Quebec, the requirements are set out in Division 2.1 of the Code of Ethics. - c.
-With respect to auditor independence, the relevant standard for all Canadian participating audit firms of Certified General Accountants and the designated professionals and other partners and employees of such firms shall be the requirements of the CGA Independence Standard, Version 1.2. - d.
-Foreign participating audit firms, and the designated professionals and other partners and employees of such firms, shall comply with such ethics standards as the Board may require from time to time. - 304 The Auditing and Assurance Standards Board (AASB) of the Canadian Institute of Chartered Accountants has issued General Standards of Quality Control for Firms Performing Assurance Engagements and Quality Control Procedures for Assurance Engagements.
-Participating audit firms are required to have a system of quality control that conforms with General Standards of Quality Control for Firms Performing Assurance Engagements no later than January 1, 2005, and to comply with Quality Control Procedures for Assurance Engagements with respect to their audits of reporting issuers' financial statements for periods beginning on or after January 1, 2005, notwithstanding the effective date of December 1, 2005 established by the AASB.
+With respect to auditor independence, the relevant standard for all Canadian participating audit firms of Chartered Professional Accountants and the designated professionals and other partners and employees of such firms shall be the requirements of the Provincial Organization of Chartered Professional Accountants in the relevant province(s).
+In provinces other than Quebec, the requirements are set out in rule 204 of the Rules of Professional Conduct, and in Quebec, the requirements are set out in the Code of Ethics of Chartered Professional Accountants. - c.
+[Deleted] - d.
+Foreign participating audit firms, and the designated professionals and other partners and employees of such firms, shall comply with such ethics standards as the Board may require from time to time. - The Auditing and Assurance Standards Board has issued Canadian Standards on Quality Management with respect to Quality Management for firms that perform audits or reviews of financial statements, or other assurance or related services engagements (CSQM 1) and Engagement Quality Reviews (CSQM 2).
+Participating audit firms are required to have a system of quality management that complies with the requirements of CSQM 1 and CSQM 2, and foreign participating audit firms are required to comply with the requirements of Canadian National Instrument 52-107, Respecting Acceptable Accounting Principles and Auditing Standards.